Friable Cervix or Cervicitis Treatment with a Toronto Naturopath

 STDs like HPV virus, Gonorrhea, herpes virus and Chlamydia.
 Boosting the immune system, taking anti-microbial herbs, and strengthening the tissue that lines the cervix can help fend off STDs and defeat viruses like the herpes virus and HPV virus.

-Most people have several mild food allergies or sensitivities that can contribute to inflammation anywhere in the body including bladder, vagina, sinuses, digestive tract, and cervix.
-Symptoms of these include: bloating, gas, constipation, diarrhea, fullness after eating, heartburn, headaches, sinus problems, skin rashes, tiredness, muscle weakness, joint pain, eczema, acne, psoriasis, rosacea, environmental allergies, asthma, etc, basically anything that involves inflammation.
+Most people have several mild food allergies or sensitivities that can contribute to inflammation anywhere in the body, including the bladder, vagina, sinuses, digestive tract, and cervix.
+Symptoms of these include bloating, gas, constipation, diarrhea, fullness after eating, heartburn, headaches, sinus problems, skin rashes, tiredness, muscle weakness, joint pain, eczema, acne, psoriasis, rosacea, environmental allergies, asthma, etc, basically anything that involves inflammation.

-Poorly regulated blood sugar levels and higher insulin
+Poorly regulated blood sugar levels, higher insulin, and a friable cervix

 Hormone balance is vital to healthy vaginal and cervical tissue.
 Reducing insulin helps reduce excess estrogen production or activity.
-It’s your liver’s job to remove any estrogen excess.
-Facilitating liver detoxification of excess hormones and chemicals and pollution that may be acting like hormones can help reduce inflammation.
-Most women have never had their hormones properly tested.
-Once we know what the exact imbalances are, then we can optimize your levels to minimize symptoms like bleeding from your cervix.
+It’s your liver’s job to remove any excess estrogen.
+Facilitating liver detoxification of excess hormones, chemicals, and pollution that may be acting like hormones can help reduce inflammation.
+Most women have never had their hormones adequately tested.
+Once we know the exact imbalances, we can optimize your levels to minimize symptoms like bleeding from your cervix.

 Through naturopathic medicine, I can address all of the above root causes of a friable cervix.
 Natural methods like diet, vitamins, minerals, and herbs fix the root of the problem and keep the cervix healthy.